Playability and Care

 Myth Number One: You adjust playing action with the truss rod.

-Fact: The truss rod found in most guitar necks is designed to offset the pull of the strings and is for keeping the neck and fretboard flat… it is not for adjusting the hight of the strings (action).
-Although making changes to the truss rod may affect action, the rod should be adjusted so that the neck is nearly flat with little or no relief.
+Fact: The truss rod found in most guitar necks is designed to offset the pull of the strings and is for keeping the neck and fretboard flat… it is not for adjusting the height of the strings above the frets (action).
+Although making changes to the truss rod may affect action, the rod should be adjusted so that the neck is nearly flat with just a bit of relief.
 Relief is the amount of bow in the neck due to the tension of the strings.
 On a correctly set up guitar, the neck should be nearly flat with no string buzz.
-A small amount of relief may be necessary due to the oscillating pattern of the plucked strings, but this should be a slight amount- usually .006 or less.
+A small amount of relief may be necessary due to the oscillating pattern of the plucked strings, but this should be a slight amount- usually .006 or so for most guitars.
+Heavy right hand players, such as bluegrass players, may need a bit more relief due to the need for more string clearance.
+The harder the strings are driven, the more larger the pattern of oscillation.

 The action of the guitar is set by the amount of relief, the depth of the nut slots, and the height of the saddle.
-Once the relief is correctly adjusted and the nut slots are correctly filed, the action is set at the 12th fret by raising or lowering the saddle.
+Once the relief is correctly adjusted and the nut slots are correctly filed, the action is adjusted at the 12th fret by raising or lowering the saddle, not by tweaking the truss rod.

 Myth Number Two: String buzzing is corrected with truss rod adjustment.

 Fact: Much of the time, strings buzz because the frets are not level.
-Many factory brands do not dress frets on new guitars, and they ship guitars out with relief (bow) added to the neck to avoid string buzz and customer complaints.
-However, buzzing strings can be caused by several factors including nut slots that are too deep or don’t have the correct back angle, poor break angle at the saddle, necks that are in backbow, loose braces or other parts that are rattling, and tongue rise.
+Many factory brands do not dress frets on new guitars, and they ship guitars out with excess relief (bow) added to the neck to avoid string buzz and customer complaints.
+However, buzzing strings can be caused by several factors including nut slots that are too deep or that don’t have the correct back angle, poor break angle at the saddle, necks that are in back-bow, loose braces or other parts that are rattling, and fretboard extension rise at the body.
 A qualified luthier can diagnose the source of buzzing quickly and make the necessary adjustments or repairs.
 If the neck is flat and the action at the 12th fret is correct, there should be no string buzz.
 If there is, a fret dress is probably called for.
+For a more detailed discussion about this, see my YouTube video, Diagnosing String Buzz.

 Fact: This is almost universally believed by players and is perpetuated by hobby luthiers and guitar store techs.
 The truth is that a guitar will play at its best with a nearly flat neck.
 The best luthiers and expert repairmen know this and set up guitars accordingly.
 It bears repeating… if your neck is nearly flat within a few thousandths and the action at the 12th fret is correct, the guitar should play beautifully with no buzzing.
-If there is buzzing, there are one or more high frets or a high tongue.
-These can be addressed individually but if there are more than one or two, I recommend that all the frets be dressed (leveled, crowned, and polished.)
+If there is buzzing, most likely there are one or more high frets, or a high tongue extension.
+High frets can be addressed individually but if there are more than one or two, I recommend that all the frets be dressed (leveled, crowned, and polished.)
 Really aggressive players may need extra relief due to the heavy playing style but for most of us this is not the case.

-Myth Number Four: The tone of a guitar is primarily by the species of tonewood it is made from.
+Tone Myth Number One: The tone of a guitar is determined primarily by the species of tonewood it is made from.

 You can’t accurately compare the tone of two guitars made of different tonewoods unless both guitars are made using tops of very similar material properties and tuned to the same fundamental resonances.
 Only then are you comparing apples to apples.
-Stating that a Mahogany guitar will sound more mellow than a Maple guitar (as one example) isn’t necessarily wrong but it does indicate a possible lack of understanding about all the variables that contribute to a guitar’s tone.
-The top, and how it is thinned and braced, is a lot more important than the species of wood used for the back and sides.
+Stating that a Mahogany guitar will sound more mellow than a Maple guitar (as one example) isn’t necessarily wrong but it does indicate a possible lack of understanding about all the variables that contribute to a guitar’s tone, and the amount of tonal impact each of these have.
+The top, and how it is thinned, braced, and tuned, is a lot more important than the species of wood used for the back and sides.
+Bass response can be built into (or added to) any guitar by making the top less stiff.
+Stiffness damps bass.

-Myth Number Five: Forward-shifted bracing, scalloped bracing, or (fill in the blank) bracing is the answer to getting better tone and volume.
+Tone Myth Number Three: Forward-shifted bracing, scalloped bracing, or (fill in the blank) bracing is the answer to getting better tone and volume.

 Fact: In a traditional X-brace pattern, the X-braces serve to provide strength for the top and also determine the fundamental resonance of the top.
 (All acoustic guitar tops have a fundamental resonance regardless of whether the builder knowingly manipulated it or not.)
 The tone bars and wing braces serve to distribute the resonance evenly throughout the bout area of the top below the sound hole.
-Carving the X-braces adjusts the fundamental resonance; carving the tone and wing braces helps to get a pure, even distribution of the tone with reduced damping.
-The top must be thinned correctly based on its modulus, which is a measure of the top’s strength.
+Carving the X-braces removes stiffness from the top and lowers the fundamental resonance; carving the tone and wing braces helps to get a pure, even distribution of the tone with reduced damping.
+The top must be thinned correctly based on its modulus, which is a measure of the top’s resistance to deflection.
 Volume is the result of efficiently converting of string energy to sound waves.
 A top that is too thick, or that is dense (heavy), or that excessive damping from being over-bracing, will not produce a loud guitar.
 Fancy bracing does not, by itself, produce great tone or volume.

-Myth Number Six: Special bridge pins improve tone.
+Tone Myth Number Four: Special bridge pins improve tone.

 Fact: The bridge pins keep the ball end of the strings against the bridge plate while the string is being brought to full tension.
 When a guitar with a healthy bridge plate and a correctly made bridge is tuned to pitch, it is possible to remove the bridge pins without effecting the strings.
 It is very important to string a guitar correctly to avoid damaging the bridge plate.
 Using the bridge pins to push the ball end into the guitar is bad practice and will result in eventual damage and a costly repair.
 It is my conviction that except for differences in mass (weight), the material used for the pins has no discernible impact on tone.
 Anything that adds or removes weight from the bridge area will affect the resonance of the top.
 Adding weight will lower the fundamental which can produce more warmth.
 This is due to a change in resonance, not a special pin material.

-Myth Number Seven: Spruce harvested during certain phases of the moon has better tone.
+Tone Myth Number Five: Spruce harvested during certain phases of the moon has better tone.

 Fact: I’m not kidding.
 Some guitar builders actually tell people this.
 And some of them believe it.

-Myth Number Seven: Old guitars sound better than new guitars.
+Tone Myth Number Six: Old guitars sound better than new guitars.

 Fact: Some older guitars sound better than newer ones!
 An average sounding guitar is not going to evolve into Neil Young’s pre-war Martin regardless of how old it gets.
 This includes average sounding new Martins, of which there are plenty.
 Ditto for average sounding new Taylors, Gibsons, Guilds, or whatever.
 Most guitars do improve somewhat with age due to drying and cellular changes within the wood.
 A great top that has been voiced and tuned is going to age into a greater sounding top.
 An average top on a factory guitar is not going to age into a fabulous instrument in most cases.
 By the way, I’ve played Neil Young’s pre-war voiced Martin and it was an amazing sounding guitar!
 Martin stopped individually tuning and voicing their guitars in the late 40’s, according to Bryan Galloup of Galloup Guitars.
 Bryan is a nationally recognized vintage guitar repairman.